 Notice the original pickguard, third humbucker and stop bar tailpiece added in place of the ABR-1 bridge.
 This guitar has since been "restored" as shown above.
 At one time "lightning bolts were in."
 Ha !
 The Sunburst prototype also has a lightning bolt sticker.

 Serial Number: 00029x.
 Notice the lighter reddish-brown outer edging finish.
 This one has had a headstock repair.
-It is most-likely a Batch #1 or early Batch #2 Sunburst V due to the 0002xx series serial number associated with those early production batches.
+It is most-likely a Batch #2 Sunburst V due to the 0002xx series serial number associated with the early production batches.

 Another Sunburst Flying V with the lighter reddish-brown outer edging.
 Notice the non-original parallelogram fret inlays and added neck binding.
 The neck was also refinished.
 Unfortunately, the serial number was sanded off when the neck was refinished.